 (5) A vehicle approved for the purposes of paragraph (f) of the definition of special use vehicle in the Road Traffic (Vehicle Standards) Rules 2002 rule 112(1) must, on and from commencement day, be taken to be a vehicle approved for the purposes of paragraph (f) of the definition of special use vehicle in regulation 327(4).

+Part 17 — Transitional provision relating to Transport Regulations Amendment (Fees and Charges) Regulations 2019 Part 3 Division 2

+[Heading inserted: Gazette 17 May 2016 p.
+1440.]

+508. Recording fees

+Regulation 99, as in force immediately before the Transport Regulations Amendment (Fees and Charges) Regulations 2019 Part 3 Division 2 comes into operation, continues to apply in relation to —

+(a) the grant of a vehicle licence if that licence is granted before 1 July 2019; and

+(b) the renewal of a vehicle licence if, in accordance with these regulations, that renewal has effect, or is to be taken to have effect, on and from a day that precedes 1 July 2019.

+[Regulation 508 inserted: Gazette 17 May 2016 p.
+1440.]

 Notes